Stamford bull run: Origins

+Training

+Training of bulls appears to have occurred in some cases.
+The Derby Mercury reported "Some training of bulls appears to have taken place.
+On Saturday the 20th Instant, Mr. Nottingham, at Hardwick Lodge in Rutland, having a Bull in Training for the Yearly Diversion of Bull-Running at Stamford, was unhappily gored to Death in miserable manner by the said Bull, as he was practising with him in the Field alone."

 The event

 The ringing of St Mary's Church bells at 10.45 am opened the event, announcing the closing and boarding of shops and the barricading of the street with carts and wagons.
 By 11 am crowds gathered and the bull was released, baited by the cheering of the crowd, and (among other things) a man who would roll towards it in a barrel.
 It was then chased through the main street and down to Bull-meadow or into the River Welland.
 It was caught, killed and butchered.
 Its meat was provided to the poor and as such the custom by the 1700s was supported as a charity by donations.

 Seventeenth-century historians described how the bull was chased and tormented for the day before being driven to Bull-meadow and slaughtered.
 "Its flesh [was] sold at a low rate to the people, who finished the day's amusement with a supper of bull-beef."